TripSit/TripBot/src/webserver/w.readme.md

 Welcome to TripSit's bot website!

-This started because Digital ocean needs a webserver to show that the app is "ready".
+This began because Digital ocean needs a webserver to show that the app is "ready".

 So we already have a webserver running, it doesn't hurt to run some static pages